luccamicale/luccamicale/README.md

 🏆 Add dynamically generated GitHub Stat Trophies on your readme

 You can use this service for free.
-I'm looking for sponsors to help us keep up with this service❤️
+I'm looking for sponsors to help us keep up with this service❤️...

 <div align="center">
 <img src="https://komarev.com/ghpvc/?username=luccamicale&&style=flat-square" align="center" />